-Susannah Fowler was born on March 22, 1702, in Prince George’s County, British Colonial Maryland.
+Susannah Fowler was born on March 22, 1702, in Prince George's County, British Colonial Maryland.
 Susannah never married.
-Susannah died in May of 1791 in Montgomery County, Maryland.
+Susannah died before May of 1791 in Georgetown, Montgomery County, Maryland.

 Thomas John Hammond was the son of Gen. John Hammond and Anne Greenbury, and was heir to a very large estate in Anne Arundel.
 Thomas John married Anne Cockey and they had 4 children between 1722 and 1730.
 There is strong evidence to suggest that Thomas John's wife Anne was already deceased when his relationship with Susannah began.
 Thomas John Hammond's social status, “Gentleman” would not condone a marriage below his station to Susannah Fowler, 30 year old “spinster” and seamstress.

 Susannah was not the first in her family to have a relationship out of wedlock and children.
 Her Aunt Hester Iiams had an affair and children with a married man and had been gifted land by her children's father.

 Susannah had 3 known children with Thomas John Hammond between 1732 and 1740:

 Susannah appeared in court one more time in March of 1742 presented again for bastardy.
 She was fined 30 shillings.
 Her brother Benjamin Fowler gave her security.

 On February 9, 1744, Susannah Fowler and her siblings each received 3 pounds 2 shillings 10 ¾ pence from the final distribution of her father's estate.
 The use of her surname in the distribution confirms that Susannah was unmarried at the age of 41.

 Susannah's son Elisha Fowler became a cabinet maker and lived in Annapolis, then Frederick, Maryland before settling in Georgetown, Montgomery County, Maryland.